 - Yield: 4 1x

 This peanut noodles recipe is made less than 30 minutes!
 It’s a fast and easy plant based dinner starring crunchy veggies and a zesty peanut sauce.

 - ½ pound Napa cabbage, shredded (4 to 5 cups)*

 - 1 red pepper

 - ¼ cup peanut butter

 - 1 teaspoon Sriracha sauce

-- 12 ounces soba noodles (look for 100% buckwheat noodles for a gluten-free option)
+- 12 ounces soba noodles (look for 100% buckwheat noodles or rice noodles for a gluten-free option)

 - 2 limes

-- Shred 1/2 pound Napa cabbage.
-Thinly slice 1 red pepper.
-Chop 1/4 cup cilantro and reserve for a garnish.
+- Shred the cabbage.
+Thinly slice the red pepper.
+Chop the cilantro and reserve for a garnish.

 - Start a pot of water to boil.

-- In a small saucepan, whisk together 1/4 cup peanut butter, 1/4 cup rice vinegar, 3 tablespoons toasted sesame oil, 3 tablespoons soy sauce, 1 tablespoon honey, and 1 teaspoon Sriracha sauce.
+- In a small saucepan, whisk together the peanut butter, rice vinegar, toasted sesame oil, soy sauce, maple syrup or honey, and Sriracha sauce.
 Cook the sauce over low heat until it is warm and slightly thickened.

 - When the water is boiling, cook noodles according to package directions.

 - Meanwhile, place the red pepper in a colander over sink.
 When the noodles are cooked, drain them over the red pepper in the colander to slightly cook the peppers.
 Transfer noodles, peppers, and cabbage to a serving bowl, add the sauce, and toss until combined.

 - To serve, garnish with chopped cilantro, fresh squeezed lime juice (a must!), and a generous helping of crushed peanuts.